Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Coordination of Connected and Automated Vehicles

-The computation steps for numerically solving Problem~\ref{prb:optimal_MZ} are summarized below and can also be found in \cite{chalaki2020experimental}.
-We begin by initializing \( t_i^{f} = \underline{t}_i^{f} \) and computing the parameters \( \boldsymbol{\phi}_i \) using \eqref{eq:phi_i}.
-All state, control, and safety constraints are then evaluated.
-If no constraint is violated, the solution is accepted; otherwise, \( t_i^{f} \) is incremented by a step size \( \epsilon \).
-This process is repeated until a feasible solution is obtained that satisfies all constraints.
-Solving Problem~\ref{prb:optimal_MZ} yields the optimal exit time \( t_i^{f} \), along with the corresponding optimal trajectory and control law in \eqref{eq:optimalTrajectory} for \CAV{i} over the interval \( t \in [t_i^{0},\, t_i^{f}] \).
-The complete numerical procedure is presented in Algorithm~\ref{alg:optimal_exit_time}.
-If the problem for a particular \CAV{i} is infeasible, the algorithm returns the solution that exhibits the minimal constraint violation.
+The numerical procedure for solving Problem~\ref{prb:optimal_MZ} is summarized as follows and can also be found in \cite{chalaki2020experimental}.
+We initialize \( t_i^{f} = \underline{t}_i^{f} \), compute \( \boldsymbol{\phi}_i \) using \eqref{eq:phi_i}, and evaluate all state, control, and safety constraints.
+If the constraints are satisfied, the solution is accepted; otherwise, \( t_i^{f} \) is increased by a step size \( \epsilon \).
+This process is repeated until a feasible solution is obtained.
+Solving Problem~\ref{prb:optimal_MZ} yields the optimal exit time \( t_i^{f} \) and the corresponding optimal trajectory and control law in \eqref{eq:optimalTrajectory} for \CAV{i} over \( t \in [t_i^{0},\, t_i^{f}] \).
+The full procedure is given in Algorithm~\ref{alg:optimal_exit_time}.
+If the problem for \CAV{i} is infeasible, the algorithm returns the solution with minimal constraint violation.